bmehder/canary-js/docs.md

 ### `lte`

-**Description:** Checks if the second value is less than or equal to the first.
+**Description:** Checks if the first value is less than or equal to the second.

 **Signature:** `Number → Number → Boolean`